AdamDHines/sptPALM-Analysis/README.md

 ### Setting sptPALM Parameters and Processing Parameters
 This is the part where an individual usecase will need to determine what parameters are used.
 The default settings were optimised for tracking Syntaxin1a-mEos2 molecules on a 2012 Zeiss ELYRA PS.1 with an EMCCD camera.
 We recommend keeping `Track Minimum`, `Track Maximum`, and `MSD Fitting` values the same.

-Use the spot radius value (half the spot diameter value used in the main TrackMate GUI) that you used to determine the threshold values.
+Use the `Spot radius` value (half the spot diameter value used in the main TrackMate GUI) that you used to determine the threshold values.

+The `Maximum Linking Distance` is the max distance two detected spots can be linked together from one frame to the next.
+This depends on the biology of your desired molecule.
+Generally, for membrane anchored proteins 0.3um and cytosolic protein 0.8um are good starting points.

+`Time Delta` is the exposure rate of the camera during acquisition, adjust accordingly.

+`Mobile:Immobile` cutoff is a little trickier to calculate and is based on the pixel dimensions of the camera used for acquisition.
+Please see the following [paper](https://www.sciencedirect.com/science/article/pii/S0896627315000380?via%3Dihub) to determine how to calculate this value.